cwfergus/failureproject/README.txt

 3) Next it asks for the user to input the filename and the output name, and adds extentions to each

-4) Next it asks for the user to say how large the data set is, in terms of TIME.
+4) Next it asks for the user to say how large the data set is.

 5) Now it reads in the raw data, adds column names, and converts the data frame into a special class of data frame.